Time elapsed: 12y

 To represent the state of a route from one destination to another, we'll make a few string fields that have to be of a certain value.
 The options we will allow are as follows:

-• Slope will be of four types: “flat”, “up”, “down”, and “steep”.
-We don’t need “steep up” and “steep down”, because a very steep slope is difficult to travel to matter whether you are going up or down it.
-As this old image from Colorado shows, steep slopes are no fun no matter which direction you are going.
+Slope will be of four types: "flat", "up", "down", and "steep".
+We don't need "steep up" and "steep down", because a very steep slope is difficult to travel to matter whether you are going up or down it.
+A steep slope is no fun no matter which direction you are going.

 So if a local from The Naimo tells Aeon that "Yep, there's a real nice straight road going to The Hill, no complaints", it can be turned into this object that can be used to make a to graph table.